Bookworm370/InnerBand/README.md

 InnerBand believes in unit testing.
 Therefore, if you open the project you'll find a plethora of unit tests that demonstrate, first-hand, how to use InnerBand.

+# The Tutorial #

+The official, multi-part tutorial begins at [InnerBand Tutorial Part 1: Introduction and Functions](http://raptureinvenice.com/innerband-1/).

 # And there's a demo! #